Privacy Policy

 13. Changes to This Policy

 13.1.
-Redacto may update this Policy when the product, payment flow, data categories, law, or extension store requirements change.
+Redacto may update this Policy when the product, payment flow, data categories, law, or Client Application distribution requirements change.

 13.2.
 The new version takes effect when published on the website unless it states otherwise.